MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/delete-solution.md

 1. Sign in to Dynamics 365 for Customer Engagement apps.

-2. Select the drop-down button on the Dynamics 365 and select **Channel Integration Framework**.
+2. Select the drop-down button on Dynamics 365 and select **Channel Integration Framework**.

 3. Select the record that is related to omnichannel.